Key takeaways

 - If a dose is missed, give it as soon as it’s remembered.
 If it’s almost time for the next dose, skip the missed dose.
 Never give the cat an extra dose to compensate for a missed dose.

-- Do not stop giving the cat this medicine until told to do so by the veterinarian, especially if the cat has been on long-term treatment.
+- Do not stop giving the cat this medicine unless the veterinarian tells you to, especially if the cat has been on long-term treatment.
 Sudden discontinuation can cause serious problems.

 - The veterinarian will prescribe a tapering dose when it’s time to quit.
 Be aware that tapering may take several weeks to complete.